chippyash/Logical-matrix/README.md

 ## When

-The current library covers basic matrix manipulation.
-The library will cover most well known generic matrix transformations and derivatives.
+The current library covers basic logical matrix manipulation.

 If you want more, either suggest it, or better still, fork it and provide a pull request.